JammyAk/Project-99-Problems/README.md

 # Project-Euler
 What is Project Euler?
-Project Euler is a series of challenging mathematical/computer programming problems to solve.
+Project Euler is a series of challenging mathematical/computer programming problems.